AWegnerGitHub/awegnergithub.github.io-content/2020_04_22_rise_garden_unbox.md

 ![Grow Lights][lights]

 Each level of the garden has a set of grow lights.
 These are two LED panels.
 The light tray also holds the plastic water tray of the level above.
-The two holes you see at the top of this light panel are wher the plumbing passes through to the next level.
+The two holes you see at the top of this light panel are where the plumbing passes through to the next level.

 ### Main Garden